MASILab/deedsBCV_multimodal_mri/README.md

-Forked to include pre and post processing to enable registration of abdominal T1 and T2 MRI.
-Both of these modlaities are differently anisotropic.
-These modifications allow for deeds deformably registered moving image to align with the unaltered anisotropic fixed image.
+Forked to include pre and post processing to enable registration of paired abdominal T1 and T2 MRI.
+Both of these modlaities are differently anisotropic in my dataset of interest.
+These modifications in the repo allow for deeds deformably registered moving image to align with the unaltered anisotropic fixed image.